-Projects / Autoimmune mediate diseases / Primary Biliary Cirrhosis
+Projects / Antibodies in immune-mediated diseases / Primary Biliary Cirrhosis

 Synthesis of diastereoisomeric modified amino acids derived from alpha-lipoic acid for use in solid phase peptide synthesis